bvalero69afec/Platformer/ROADMAP.md

   When the player collide with the bottom border, it's loss (he should not because the floor is continous for the moment).
 - When the player collide with the obstacle, it's loss.
 - For game logic and readability, we should use the origin at the bottom left of the canvas for x and y position, so it's start at 0 there.
 Not the top left one which is used for the canvas.
 We should translate the position between them.
-- Do movement physics using a velocity vector.
+- Do simple movement physics using a velocity vector.
 Then add it to the player position.
   The player can go left side, right side and jump.
   The world/player are continually under gravity.
 - Use a simple discrete collision detection.